 Does undiagnosed colon or rectal cancer mean medical malpractice?

 Not every misdiagnosis or failure to diagnose colorectal cancer is due to medical malpractice.
-Attorneys at Ury & Moskow will investigate the facts and consult with medical experts to determine whether the examining doctor, urologist, laboratory pathologist, or another medical professional failed to proper professional care.
+Attorneys at Ury & Moskow, LLC will investigate the facts and consult with medical experts to determine whether the examining doctor, urologist, laboratory pathologist, or another medical professional failed to proper professional care.

 Our trial lawyers have the resources and the experience to successfully recover compensation for those injured by a negligent failure to diagnose colorectal cancer.
 If you would like a case evaluation please contact our Fairfield, Connecticut, or Washington, DC, office and arrange a free consultation.
 Our attorneys serve clients in Norwalk, Stamford, Bridgeport, New Haven, Hartford, Danbury, Waterbury and all of Connecticut, and in New York and Washington, DC.